 NB: Children under 14 must be accompanied by an adult.

-The Town Hall is located on the banks of the River Stour and is a short ten-minute walk from Sturry Railway Station and the local bus stop.
+The Town Hall is located on the banks of the River Stour and is a short walk from Sturry Railway Station and the local bus stop.

 Special group visits are welcome and can be arranged at any time of the year.